canonical/ubuntu-security-documentation/security-features/cryptography/legacy-tls.rst

-Disable Legacy TLS
+Disable legacy TLS
 ------------------

-Ubuntu 20.04 LTS implemented a significant security enhancement by defaulting to **TLS v1.2 or higher** across all major TLS libraries.
-This change aligns with industry standards that phase out the insecure TLS 1.0 and 1.1 protocols, which contain known cryptographic vulnerabilities such as susceptibility to POODLE, BEAST, and downgrade attacks.
+Ubuntu 20.04 LTS (Focal Fossa) implemented a significant security enhancement by defaulting to **TLS v1.2 or higher** across all major TLS libraries.
+This change aligns with industry standards that phase out the insecure TLS 1.0 and 1.1 protocols, which contain known cryptographic vulnerabilities such as susceptibility to `POODLE <https://en.wikipedia.org/wiki/POODLE>`_, `BEAST <https://en.wikipedia.org/wiki/Transport_Layer_Security#BEAST_attack>`_, and `downgrade attacks <https://en.wikipedia.org/wiki/Downgrade_attack>`_.

 ----

-Affected Libraries and Configuration Changes
+Affected libraries and configuration changes
 --------------------------------------------

 The following TLS libraries have been updated with new security defaults: